MicrosoftDocs/minecraft-creator/creator/Documents/ComprehensivePackContents.md

 For example, if the creator does not want to use functions, then there is no function section and no **.mcfunction** files.
 But if they do want to use a function, then this list helps by showing that the **function** folder goes in the behavior pack, that the folder must be named **function** (rather than "functions"), and that only **.mcfunction** files can go in that folder.

+Some features require both a folder full of resources and a specific manifest file, like **sounds.json**.

 The only truly required file in either type of pack is **manifest.json**.

 Wherever possible, the sections are linked to related tutorials, overviews, or reference documents.